-The John Richard Allison Library is jointly owned by Regent College and Carey Theological College, and is one of the major theological libraries in western Canada.
+The John Richard Allison Library is one of the major theological libraries in western Canada.

 Located on the lower level of Regent College, the library is a state-of-the art facility that houses a number of significant collections and rare books.
 The space, renovated in 2007, offers ample natural light, comfortable seating, and computer resources.